Media production grants: Additional guidelines

 - Letters of consideration for broadcast or expressions of interest for exhibition.

-Since Ohio Humanities makes grants only to Ohio nonprofit organizations, independent or out-of-state media makers must seek a fiscal agent to sponsor their project.
-The relationship between media maker and fiscal agent requires mutual commitment to the goals of the project and understanding the responsibilities of each partner.
-If you seek to use a fiscal agent, or are asked to serve as the fiscal agent for a media project, here are some things to remember:
+Since Ohio Humanities makes grants only to Ohio nonprofit organizations, independent or out-of-state media makers must seek a fiscal sponsor to serve as the organization of record for their project.
+The relationship between media maker and fiscal sponsor requires a mutual commitment to the goals of the project and understanding the responsibilities of each partner.
+If you seek to use a fiscal sponsor or are asked to serve as the fiscal sponsor for a media project, here are some things to remember:

-Applicant of Record: The nonprofit organization acting as fiscal agent will be the applicant of record for the funded project.
-The responsibilities of a fiscal agent include submitting the grant application, accepting funds on behalf of the project, complying with Ohio Humanities guidelines for funded projects, managing bookkeeping and payments relative to the project, acting as liaison with Ohio Humanities, and complying with reporting requirements.
-Ohio Humanities recognizes that these activities will require time and labor; therefore, up to 10% of the total grant amount may be used to pay for fiscal agent services.
+Applicant of Record: The nonprofit organization acting as fiscal sponsor will be the applicant of record for the funded project.
+The responsibilities of a fiscal sponsor include submitting the grant application, accepting funds on behalf of the project, complying with Ohio Humanities guidelines for funded projects, managing bookkeeping and payments relative to the project, acting as liaison with Ohio Humanities, and complying with reporting requirements.
+Ohio Humanities recognizes that these activities will require time and labor; therefore, up to 10% of the total grant amount may be used to pay for fiscal sponsor services.

-Ownership and Copyright: Ohio Humanities guidelines state that ownership of the product created during a grant-funded project remains with the grantee – in this case, with the nonprofit organization acting as fiscal agent.
-Prior to submitting an application to Ohio Humanities, the fiscal agent and mediamaker should establish who will own and copyright the final media project.
+Ownership and Copyright: Ohio Humanities guidelines state that ownership of the product created during a grant-funded project remains with the grantee – in this case, with the nonprofit organization acting as fiscal sponsor.
+Before submitting an application to Ohio Humanities, the fiscal sponsor and mediamaker should establish who will own and copyright the final media project.
 The application narrative should state how ownership may or may not be transferred from grantee to producer, and how the parties will comply with Ohio Humanities guidelines.
 Ownership may not be transferred until after the grant period is completed and other terms of the grant are satisfied, such as distribution and public programming.